Watchers (film): Production

 At the time, Watchers was the most expensive U.S. production to take advantage of Canadian Tax Shelter laws.

+Release

+Theatrical

+The film was given a limited release in the United States by Universal Pictures in December 1988.

+Home media

+It was released on VHS and LaserDisc by International Video Entertainment in 1989.

+Artisan Entertainment released the film as a double feature with Watchers 2 on DVD in 2003.
+The DVD was presented in full frame with no bonus features and is now out of print.
+Toy Robot Video, a subdivision label of Arrow Video, is scheduled to release the film on Blu-ray on October 20, 2026.

 Reception

+Box office

+It grossed $940,173 at the U.S. box office.

+Critical response

 Critical reception for Watchers has been mostly negative.
 Film critic Leonard Maltin awarded the film one and a half out of a possible four stars, calling it "awful" and criticized the film's monster as being "ludicrous".

 Sequels

 Despite there being no sequel novels by Koontz, producer Roger Corman has released three sequels - Watchers II, Watchers 3 and Watchers Reborn.